mk870/EntertainmentApp-Server/README.md

 <img src="https://i.ibb.co/51PDVwk/gin.png" alt="gin" border="0" width="400" align="center">

 ## Project Summary
-* This  is a Restful Gin application with CRUD operations that allow users to create an account to the movieplus app, save or add actors and movies , delete those actors and movies and login and out using Go jwt authentication.
+* This  is a Restful Gin application with CRUD operations that allow users to create an account to the tube-max app, save or add actors, tvshows, albums, artists, songs and movies , delete those actors and movies and login and out using Go jwt authentication.
 * It uses  Gin with Tomcat server as a framework.
-* The app has 12 endpoints namely : /home, /signup, /logout, /verifification, /refresh-token, /login, /movie, /actor, /movies, /actors, /movie/id and /actor/id.
+* The app has 19 endpoints namely : /home, /signup, /logout, /verifification, /refresh-token, /login, /movie, /actor, /movies, /actors, /movie/id, tshows/id, track/id, album/id, tracks, albums, artists, artist/id, and /actor/id.
 * Uses Go Jwt to secure these endpoints.
 * Uses Gin GORM to persist data to a postgreSQL database.